koteykaby/comrade/README.md

     - Add `127.0.0.1 coh2-api.reliclink.com` to it.
     > ATTENTION!
 Replace `127.0.0.1` with your server's host IP.
     - Run `ipconfig /flushdns` in PowerShell.
-3. Get and run the BattleServer.
-You can find it in our Discord.
-Command to start:
-    - `.\BattleServer.exe -simulationPeriod 25 -relayBroadcastPort 0 -bsPort 27021 -webSocketPort 27211 -sslCert "coh2-api.reliclink.com.pem" -sslKey "coh2-api.reliclink.com-key.pem"`
-4. Run the game and play.
+3. Run the game and play.

 ## Legal Disclaimer